katewang1/Employee_Attrition_Analysis/README.md

 ### Project Overview: (explain basic project process)
 ---
 </br>
-Intimately understanding employee attrition and it's causes empowers organizations from any sector to retain the most skilled workers, save on costly training, and improve overall organizational culture and employee sentiment.
+Intimately understanding employee attrition and its causes empowers organizations from any sector to retain the most skilled workers, save on costly training, and improve overall organizational culture and employee sentiment.
 While attrition is a problem that effects every industry, use of our predictive models and findings are most helpful for large-scale organizations, where individual sentiment often flies under the radar and employees fall through the cracks.
 </br>
 </br>